CarlG96/portfolio-project-5-frontend/README.md

 # Taskosaurus

 Taskosaurus is a website where the user can sign up and log in with their own profile.
 From here they are able to create two key items: Tasks and Events.
-Tasks are things that the user needs to do by a certain date in a work context and Events are things that happen on a certain date and are usually either leisurely or act as milestones in someone's life like a birthday party).
+Tasks are things that the user needs to do by a certain date in a work context and Events are things that happen on a certain date and are usually either leisurely or act as milestones in someone's life like a birthday party.

 Users can then view their Tasks or Events in the respective list views and can filter based on the Current/ Archived split for the Tasks and whether it is upcoming or in the past for the Events.
 The Tasks list view will also highlight if the task is overdue and not complete by changing the background color of it in the list view to alert the user.